nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### **Product Overview**

 MATER offers a feature-rich platform with the following capabilities:
-- **Client and Vehicle Management**: Store and organize clients' personal details, vehicle registration, and service history.
+- **Client and Vehicle Management**: Store and organise clients' personal details, vehicle registration, and service history.
 - **Quick Search and Filter Options**: Find clients and cars instantly by name or vehicle registration number.
 - **Command Shortcuts**: Use simple, structured commands to add, edit, delete, or view client details with minimal steps.
 - **Status Tracking**: Mark clients as checked in or out for better tracking of in-progress services.
-- **Automatic Data Storage**: MATER saves all data automatically, minimizing the risk of accidental data loss.
+- **Automatic Data Storage**: MATER saves all data automatically, minimising the risk of accidental data loss.